seanlowe/obsidian-timelines/docs/content/docs/01_guides/01_other_guides/02_customization/01_show_html_events.md

 <br></br>

-Timeline span and div entries (.ob-timelines class) are hidden in preview by default, however, if you wish to display content, try a snippet like this:
+Timeline span and div entries (.ob-timelines class) are hidden in preview by default, however, if you wish to display content, try adding (in your Obsidian settings) a CSS snippet like this:

 ```css
 /* Render the ob-timelines span or div elements as inline blocks that use an italic font */